DurgaPrasad-54/Common-UI/matomo-documentation.md

-# Matomo on Arch Linux: A Comprehensive Setup Guide
+# Matomo on Ubuntu: A Comprehensive Setup Guide

-This document provides a complete, step-by-step guide for installing **Matomo**, a powerful open-source web analytics platform, on an **Arch Linux**.
+This document provides a complete, step-by-step guide for installing **Matomo**, a powerful open-source web analytics platform, on an **Ubuntu** system.

 This setup utilizes a robust and modern stack:
 * **nginx** and **PHP-FPM** run directly on the host for optimal performance.